CARA-ch/emed-service-guide/docs/transactions/iti43.md

 The [ITI-43 (Retrieve Document Set)](https://profiles.ihe.net/ITI/TF/Volume2/ITI-43.html) transaction allows a [Document Consumer](https://profiles.ihe.net/ITI/TF/Volume2/ITI-43.html#3.43.2) to retrieve a set of documents.

 This transaction, implemented as per the specifications.
-All documents are retrievable with an ITI-43 transaction (with the proper access rights : only patients, representatives and policy administrators can retrieve [APPC (Advanced Patient Privacy Consent)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_APPC.pdf) documents).
+All documents are retrievable with an ITI-43 transaction (with the proper access rights: only patients, representatives and policy administrators can retrieve [APPC (Advanced Patient Privacy Consent)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_APPC.pdf) documents).

 See also [EPD by example's Retrieve Document Set](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/RetrieveDocumentSet.md) page.